nasiri-ma/nasiri-ma/README.md

 I'm a passionate Python developer focused on web technologies.
 I enjoy building clean, scalable solutions and continuously improving my technical skills.

-## 🚀 About Me

-- 🐍 Junior Python Developer with a focus on backend development
-- 🌍 Interested in Web Development and modern web technologies
-- 📚 Lifelong learner — always exploring new tools, frameworks, and concepts
-- 🤝 Strong believer in teamwork, collaboration, and knowledge sharing
-- 🧠 Curious mindset with a passion for solving real-world problems

-## 🎯 Goals

-- Improve backend architecture and scalable system design skills
-- Contribute to open-source projects
-- Collaborate on meaningful and impactful software projects

 ---

 <h2 align="center"><b>Skills</b></h2>